BU-CS320/Spring-2019/assignments/week3/README.md

 In this case the test for `fib` passes and both of the tests for `gcd` failed.

 In the log message you can see the property we are testing, for example:
-"forall m n larger than 0, gcd of m n divids both n and m".
+"forall m n larger than 0, gcd of m n is divisible by both n and m".
 And after the message `Failed!`, you will see two numbers `2` and `3`, they are respectively the value of `m` and `n` in the message.

-If you plugin `2` to `m` and `3` to `n`, you will find that your `gcd m n` do not divides both `m` and `n`.
+If you plugin `2` to `m` and `3` to `n`, you will find that your `gcd m n` is not divisible by both `m` and `n`.

 #### Replay Your Test Cases